Karl Rappan

 Karl Rappan (26 September 1905 – 2 January 1996) was an Austrian footballer and coach.
 He played and managed mostly in Switzerland, where he won multiple titles.
 He had four tenures as coach of the Switzerland national team, which he managed in three World Cups, and is the all-time leader in matches won as coach of the Swiss team.
 He introduced a major football strategy known as the "bolt", which gave origin to the catenaccio system.
 He also helped create the UEFA Intertoto Cup.

 Playing career

 Rappan, born in Vienna, played as a half and forward.
 As a teenager, he played for the club Donau Wien.
 In 1924, he joined Wacker Vienna, where he played four years.
 He was selected to the Austria national team in while at Wacker.
-He then played one season at each of the clubs FK Austria Wien and Rapid Wien, winning the 1929–30 Austrian league with the latter.
-Rappan then moved to Switzerland, where he started playing for Servette FC in 1931, becoming a player-coach until his retirement as a player in 1935, and winning the Swiss league twice with the club, in 1933 and 1934.
+He then played one season at each of the clubs Austria Wien and Rapid Wien, winning the 1929–30 Austrian league with the latter.
+Rappan then moved to Switzerland, where he started playing for Servette in 1931, becoming a player-coach until his retirement as a player in 1935, and winning the Swiss league twice with the club, in 1933 and 1934.

 In 1927, he was capped twice for the Austria national team, scoring one goal, against Hungary in a 6–0 win.